eniac/quilt/README.md

   + `DeathStarBench` directory: original function code
   + `DeathStarBench_fakedb` directory: function code with fake DB accesses.
   + `DeathStarBench_ContainerMerged_fakedb` directory: function code with fake DB accesses for container-based merging.
+  + Each directory contains 5 (or 6) applications.
+      * The `social-network` and `media-microservice` applications each have both asynchronous function invocation and synchronous function invocation versions.

 - An example of building all function images in the original social network app